Notwithstanding the above, Jumio may process certain individual users’ information in anonymized form for its own purposes.

 Information for users of the Services from outside the United States

-The personal and pseudonymized information that Jumio collects through or in connection with the Services is transferred to and processed in the United States for the purposes described above.
+The personal information that Jumio collects through or in connection with the Services is transferred to and processed in the United States for the purposes described above.
 Jumio also may subcontract the processing of your data to, or otherwise share your data with, affiliates or third parties in the United States or countries other than your country of residence.
 The data protection laws in these countries may be different from, and less stringent than, those in your country of residence.

 The Services are not directed to children under the age of 13, and Jumio will never knowingly collect personal or other information from anyone it knows is under the age of 13.
 We recommend that persons over 13 but under 18 years of age ask their parents for permission before using the Services or sending any information about themselves to anyone over the Internet.